badjasje/ao_community/wp-content/plugins/delete-me/readme.txt

 **Settings available:**

+* Enable or disable Network Wide, which applies a single page of settings across all Multisite network Sites.

 * Select specific WordPress roles (e.g. Subscriber) you want to allow to delete themselves using Delete Me.

 * `class` and `style` attributes of the delete link.